Semi-supervised learning for joint SAR and multispectral land cover classification: Related work

-In order to overcome these issues, a limited number of works have started to explore using SSL approaches in remote sensing applications, in particular for land scene classification as downstream task.
+Remote sensing is strongly affected by limited data availability, where datasets are several but sparsely annotated.
+In order to overcome these issues, a limited number of works have started to explore using SSL approaches in remote sensing applications, in particular for land scene classification.
 In \cite{9413112}, the authors propose to use colorization as pretext task for remote sensing imagery, leveraging the spectral bands to recover the visible colors.
-Instead, in \cite{tao2020remote} the authors compare three different SSL techniques, namely image inpainting, relative position prediction and instance discrimination, showing that the latter one provides better performance for scene classification as downstream task.
+Instead, in \cite{tao2020remote} the authors compare three different SSL techniques, namely image inpainting, relative position prediction and instance discrimination, showing that the latter provides better performance for scene classification.
 Another work \cite{saumoco} extends the constrastive approach proposed by MoCo to remote sensing imagery, defining the augmented views as randomly shifted patches of the same image.

 However, little attention has been paid to develop self-supervised deep learning models that can effectively combine information from different spectral channels or sensing modalities, such as multispectral and SAR.
-To the best of the authors' knowledge, Contrastive Multiview Coding (CMC) \cite{stojnic2021self} is the only method that tries to combine information from different channel subsets of a multispectral image, using a contrastive approach.
-Although this method seems to be effective when evaluated using a linear classification protocol after SSL only, it is not able to improve over the classic ImageNet pretraining when supervised finetuning is performed.
+In this field, the most common techniques are still based on standard machine learning methods.
+Most of them are supervised methods \cite{sathya2017analysis}, \cite{lo2004hybrid}, and few are unsupervised \cite{abbas2016k}.
+Contrastive Multiview Coding (CMC) \cite{stojnic2021self} tries to combine information from different channel subsets of a multispectral image, using a contrastive approach.
+Although this method seems to be effective when evaluated using a linear classification protocol after SSL only, it is not able to improve over the classic ImageNet pretraining in the semi-supervised setting, when supervised finetuning is performed.
 This might be a symptom that the features learned via SSL do not generalize well and supervision has to undo part of the learning process.
+In addition, it does not consider land cover mapping as downstream task.
+Recently, Chen et al. \cite{chen2021self} proposed SSL for joint land cover classification with SAR and multispectral images adopting a contrastive approach at image level and super-pixel level.
+As shown in Sec. \ref{sec:main_results} can be considered complementary to our work, as it is superior in the self-supervised regime, while SSCL outperforms it in the semi-supervised finetuning regime.